HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/installing_dx/windows/running_install/install_with_responsefile/inst_response-windows.md

 14. If you chose to install Portal to an existing copy of WebSphere Application Server, select the available copy of WebSphere Application Server, and click **Next**.

+    !!!note
-    **Note:** Skip this step, if you are not installing Portal to an existing copy of WebSphere Application Server.
+        Skip this step, if you are not installing Portal to an existing copy of WebSphere Application Server.

 15. On Install Packages: Select the features to install, expand the WebSphere Application Server and HCL Digital Experience packages to modify the features you want to install and then click **Next**.

+    !!!note
-    **Note:** Ensure that **Portal Server Profile** is selected to create a profile that contains the Portal application server and the product binary files.
+        Ensure that **Portal Server Profile** is selected to create a profile that contains the Portal application server and the product binary files.
 Clear this option if you need a binary only installation for migrationor your clustered environment.

+    !!!note
-    **Note:** As you select the items, read the **Details** section for information.
+    As you select the items, read the **Details** section for information.

 16. On Profile configuration details, enter the user ID and password for the configuration wizard administrator.
 Then, click **Next**.

 17. If you selected the **Portal Server Profile** package, click **Enter the Administrator user ID and password for the Portal Server**.
 Then, select either the **Standard** or **Advanced** configuration mode and then enter the parameter details for the selected configuration mode.

+    !!!note
-    **Note:** Select **Advanced** if you want to specify Uniform Resource Identifier \(URI\) information that is specific to your company.
+        Select **Advanced** if you want to specify Uniform Resource Identifier (URI) information that is specific to your company.

 18. Confirm the Summary information and then click **Install**.